 If you have lost your owner’s manual (let’s be honest here, I have), then you can Google the specs for your specific towing vehicle and get all the answers right there.

 When you buy a new vehicle, whether it be the towing vehicle of the towing load, you should ask for the gross vehicle weight rating (GVWR), the gross axle weight rating (GAWR), the gross trailer weight (GTW), and the tongue weight (TW) to make sure you are buying what you actually want and need.

 The Automated Safety Hitch

 The automated safety hitch is a hitch you can install onto your towing load to connect to your towing vehicle.
 In small words, it simply adds another axle to your towing vehicle to give it more towing power.

-With the automated safety hitch, you can hitch on goose neck fifth wheelers outside of the truck bed, giving you more room for cargo or a sleeper cab (we’ll talk about sleeper cabs in a bit).
+With the automated safety hitch, you can hitch on gooseneck fifth wheels outside of the truck bed, giving you more room for cargo or a sleeper cab (we’ll talk about sleeper cabs in a bit).

 The hitch also attaches almost automatically, hence the name.
 All you have to do is attach the chains to your towing vehicle, flip a switch, and the hitch literally pulls itself towards you towing vehicle, aligning perfectly.

 With an automated safety hitch, located far away from the bumper of the towing vehicle, backing up and tight turns become pretty easy.
 With a regular hitch, if you were to jackknife, your cab would collide with the fifth wheeler, resulting in damage to both vehicles.